Officialbabs/QR-code-component/README.md

 ### What I learned
 I learnt how to pseudoclass and pseudo-elments in a new way.

-To see how you can add code snippets, see below:
+Code snippets on pseudoclass and pseudo-elments , see below:

 ```css
     h1{